High Court of Tanzania

 3 September 1981

-Leave to appeal refused; second appeals are discretionary and maintenance-order quantum is reviewable by the trial court.
+Leave to appeal is discretionary; unexplained maintenance order amount is reviewable by the trial court.

 1 September 1981